 People who love going to work are a rarity these days.
 Many of us fuel ourselves with caffeine to make it through the day.
 Of course, going to work will never be half as exciting as going on vacation but that doesn't mean going to work should be a chore.
 It is important to realise that being happy at your workplace can change a lot.
-Some research has shown happier employees bring about a more meaningful contribution to the workplace and being happier at work makes you more productive by eliminating additional work related stress.
+Research has shown happier employees bring about a more meaningful contribution to the workplace and being happier at work makes you more productive by eliminating additional work related stress.
 Each workplace is different, and turning it into a happier and more productive workplace will vary from environment to environment.
 While there is no cookie-cutter formula for turning your workplace into a healthier, happier workplace overnight; there are some measures that can be taken to attempt to do so.
-It also enables you to explore yourself in a professional context and grow holistically.
+It also enables you to explore yourself in a professional context and to grow holistically.
 So, go right ahead and start maximising your workplace happiness from today!
 The hacks listed below are ideal for most work environments, if not all.

 Form Workplace Relationships

-Most people are wary of socialising in their workplace for some obvious reasons.
+Most people are wary of socializing in their workplace for some obvious reasons.
 If your friendship goes awry, the awkwardness in the workplace could become difficult to manage.
 It might not feel right to mix your work life with your personal life, but it is possible for you to have friendships within the work environment without blurring the lines between your work and personal life too much.
 In fact, networking at work can end up improving your work based performance.

 Tip: Try taking out at least fifteen minutes of your time every day to interact with new people.
 Go ahead and talk to that recruit sitting by the corner.